nunit/docs/docs/articles/announcements/Towards-NUnit4.md

 Now to some highlights -- not necessarily in chronological order.

-## Improved assert result messages
+## Improved Assert Result Messages

 The result messages in case of a failure have been improved to now include the Assert statement that was used.